-- (1) a gown of blue cloth with pointed-style sleeves. - (2) a hood of blue grosgrain lined on the outside to a depth of six inches down the edge of the cowl with one fold only: - (a) in the case of Bachelor of Arts, with coral. - (b) in the case of Bachelor of Science, with spectrum green. - (c) in the case of Bachelor of Laws, with magenta. - (d) in the case of Bachelor of Medicine/Bachelor of Surgery, with light grey. - (3) either a black mortar-board with tassel or a black cloth skullcap with brim.
+- (1) a gown of blue cloth with pointed-style sleeves. - (2) a hood of blue grosgrain lined on the outside to a depth of six inches down the edge of the cowl with one fold only: - (a) in the case of Bachelor of Arts, with coral. - (b) in the case of Bachelor of Science, with spectrum green. - (c) in the case of Bachelor of Laws, with magenta. - (d) in the case of Bachelor of Engineering, with saffron - (e) in the case of Bachelor of Medicine/Bachelor of Surgery, with light grey. - 3) either a black mortar-board with tassel or a black cloth skullcap with brim.